mrjeoffrey/sandbox/README.md

     app.get("/", function(res, req){})

+> The syntax used in the second parameter is called a `callback function`

-Can modify to use an arrow function if desired
+Can modify to use an `arrow function` if desired

     app.get("/", (req,res) => {})